rjpcasalino/blog_bt/src/posts/2020-04-30-Using_the_calm_window_manager.md

 The calm window manager (cwm) is a "lightweight and efficient window manager for X11" written mostly by [Marius Eriksen](https://monkey.org/~marius/).
 It purports to "maintain the simplest and most pleasant aesthetic."

-The control keys are fairly simple (ctrl, meta, shift):
+The control keys are fairly simple (CTRL META, SHIFT):

 	CM-Return	Spawn a new terminal.
 	...
 	M-Return	Hide current window
 	...
-	M-question	Spawn “exec program” dialog.
+	M-Question (?)
+Spawn "exec program" dialog.
-	M-period	Spawn “ssh to” dialog.
+	M-Period (.)
+Spawn "ssh to" dialog.

 There are 35 odd-ish key bindings.
 That's not too bad. cwm's "GROUPS" concept makes it easy to simulate "virtual desktops".
 Groupings can be traversed via arrow keys.

-One can move windows about with key bindings one would find in vim (i.e., hjkl).
+One can move windows about with key bindings one would find if one were familiar with vim (i.e., h j k l).

 Configuration is pleasant and straightforward (*.cwmrc*):

 	command firefox  firefox
 	command shot	 scrot
-	command pad 	 "xterm -e ed /home/rjpcasalino/yellowpad.md"
+	command pad 	 "xterm -e ed /home/joe-user/yellowpad.md"

 	borderwidth 1
 	# Inherit groups